-A great foundation for many seated poses, Upavistha Konasana (oo-pah-VEESH-tah cone-AHS-anna), or Wide-Seated Forward Bend pose, is also a great stretch on its own.
-A soothing way to stretch your hamstrings and groins, this seated pose will also strengthen the supporting muscles of your spine, improving your posture and promoting ease and comfort in your body.
+Upavistha konasana (oo-pah-VEESH-tah cone-AHS-anna) is a soothing way to stretch your hamstrings and groins.
+This seated pose will also strengthen the supporting muscles of your spine, improving your posture and promoting ease and comfort in your body.

 Philosophy + Origin

-Wide-Seated Forward Bend pose offers two very different experiences for most people.
-First, there’s the group of students who love the pose, who can stay in it completely relaxed with minimal effort.
-Then, of course, there’s the second group, who are immediately confronted with discomfort, irritation, and loads of negative self-talk and disbelief.
+Wide-seated forward bend pose offers very different experiences for different people.
+Some people love the pose and can stay in it completely relaxed with minimal effort.
+Then, of course, there’s the other group who are immediately confronted with discomfort, irritation, and loads of negative self-talk and disbelief.
 In either camp, the experience of the posture is meant to be educational and, yes, transformational.
-Staying present in the pose, working with the breath to adjust the body and mind, is where the practice of yoga really comes into play.
+Staying present in the pose with the breath is where the practice of yoga really comes into play.

-- Use a rolled blanket or bolster under your knees for extra support or if you are unable to straighten your legs completely while seated.
+- Place a rolled blanket under your knees for extra support.

 - Sit against a wall to support your spine.